Import Shipping Costs - UPS and DHL Invoices

 You can import actual shipping costs for accurate P&L. Importing shipping costs will override estimated costs placed on the order at the time of the label printing.

 Currently, SellerCloud can import UPS, DHL Express, and DHL eCommerce (DHL Global Mail) invoices without the need for reformatting.
 For all other carriers, you can download and populate a template.

 - For UPS and DHL, click the respective tabs.

 - Navigate Orders > Import Tracking Info.

-- Select the CD DHL Tracking Cost Import plugin.
-The plugin may need to be installed on your server by SellerCloud Support.
+- Select the CD DHL Tracking Cost Import plugin (this may need to be installed on your server by SellerCloud Support).

 - Choose the DHL Ecommerce file and import.